The National Ainu Museum and Park promotes the life and culture of Ainu people, an ethnic group indigenous to northern Japan

 Outside the museum is the National Ainu Park.
 Its lush greenery and extensive walking paths encourage contemplation on the importance Ainu culture places on coexisting with nature.
 As you explore, stop by its many experience centers for an up-close look at Ainu crafts, cuisine, life and music.

-At Upopoy's southern end is the Cultural Exchange Hall (uekari cise), enjoy traditional music and dance performances, including an “Ainu ancient rite dance” that was designated as an Intangible Cultural Heritage of Humanity by UNESCO.
+On Upopoy's western side is the Cultural Exchange Hall (uekari cise), where you can enjoy traditional music and dance performances, including an “Ainu ancient rite dance” that was designated as an Intangible Cultural Heritage of Humanity by UNESCO.
 This dance is accompanied by demonstrations of the mukkuri (a bamboo mouth harp) and tonkori (a five-stringed zither).
 These performances are also held in the open at Cikisani Square, with Lake Poroto as a stunning, natural backdrop.
 A short walk away from the Cultural Exchange Hall is a workshop where you can cook and sample Ainu dishes and learn how to play the mukkuri and tonkori.

-Some workshops may be changed or cancelled at this time due to spread of COVID-19.
+Some workshops may be changed or cancelled at this time due to the spread of COVID-19.
+Courtesy of The Foundation for Ainu Culture

 A mission of preservation